Chidambaram slams govt's COVID-19 vaccination programme | Politics

 Chidambaram slams govt's COVID-19 vaccination programme

-Congress leader P Chidambaram on Tuesday hit out at the governments COVID-19 vaccination programme, terming its promise of vaccinating all adults by December end as an empty boast.He said the states of Odisha and Delhi are facing vaccine shortage and asked the Union health minister to spell out his plans to ensure regular and uninterrupted supply of vaccines to states.Vaccine shortage is a fact.
+Congress leader P Chidambaram on Tuesday hit out at the governments COVID-19 inoculation programme, terming its promise of vaccinating all adults by December end as an empty boast and a false promise.He claimed that Odisha and Delhi are facing vaccine shortage and asked the Union Health Minister Mansukh Mandaviya to spell out his plans to ensure regular and uninterrupted supply of vaccines to states.Vaccine shortage is a fact.

 - Country: